monmouth-college-cs/sddc-reading-notes-monmouth-college-comp-335/Lukas_notes_ch3.md

 ### Resource Requirements
 (pg 33)

-Resource Requirements is a simple part of management where you identify what, when and where are all the resources of the project.
+Resource Requirements are a simple part of management where you identify the whats, whens and wheres of the resources of the project.
 It includes Workstations, people, software, hardware and more.

 ## Task Estimates
 (pg 33)